 Active transport and allied membrane phenomena.
 Co-ordinator systems (neural, humoral), reproduction and lactation.
 Development physiology.
-General metabolism and its regulation; the physiology and metabolism of specific organs-heart, muscle, liver, kidney.
+General metabolism and its regulation: the physiology and metabolism of specific organs - heart, muscle, liver, kidney.
 The physiology of the mammalian digestive tract.
-Environmental physiology: adaptive mechanisms, especially in the newborn, and in heat tolerance, the immune reaction.
-Electrolyte physiology; acid-base equilibrium of the organism; use of clearance values in measuring renal and liver activity; respiration; techniques of gas analysis and respirometry.
-Circulation, cardiac output and distribution (experimental techniques), special vascular circuits (pulmonary, cerebral, hepatic, splenic, renal, testicular).
-Physiology of the skin.
+Environmental physiology; adaptive mechanisms, especially in the newborn, and in heat tolerance, the immune reaction.
+Electrolyte physiology; acid-base equilibrium of the organism; use of clearance values in measuring renal and liver activity; respiration; physiology of the skin.